helgovic/Delphi-Deploy-manager/README.md

 # Delphi-Deploy-manager
-App to handle files for Android
+App to handle deployment of files for Android.